 - Leave your shoes and smartphones off the dance floor.
 And please leave any valuables at home or safely hidden in your car.
 (Note: If you need shoes for foot health, we welcome soft-soled shoes that have not been worn outside.)

 - Dress to sweat.
 All genders keep a top on.

 - Dance and move however you feel it.
 There's no right or wrong way to be ecstatic!

 - Be curious, open, and accepting.
 Please suspend judgements of self or other.

-- Refrain from talking on the dance floor.
+- Refrain from talking on the dance floor or in the shoe area.
 Take all conversations out to the lobby

 - Move with care and awareness through the space.
 Help us avoid collisions on the dance floor.

 - Be mindful of others’ personal boundaries.
 Ecstatic Dance is very contact-friendly, but we all have different levels of comfort when it comes to being approached and touched.